This policy relates to the integrated degrees with an International Foundation Year with a September 2022 start date.

 Applicants may normally apply for deferred entry for one academic year only.
 If an applicant wishes to defer again, they must reapply and contact the International Pathways Centre team.
 English language qualifications must also be valid at the revised start date.

-Decisions will not be made on deferred offers until the new admissions cycle begins in the following November.
+Decisions will not be made on applications for deferred entry until the new admissions cycle begins in the following November.
 The International Pathways Centre is unable to issue any formal offer letter before this time.

-Applicants who wish to defer following the submission of their application must do so by 1 April 2022.
+Applicants who wish to defer following the submission of their application should do so by 1 April 2023.

 Selection process and criteria